Three6ty1/leetcode-cses/trees.md

   - **Do not loop over the queue itself**
 - Append outside the for loop as node would be assigned the last value

+### Construct Binary Tree from Preorder and Inorder Traversal
+- Preorder traversal will always display the root of the left subtrees first
+- Inorder traversal will give the left and right subtrees based around the root index

+- Base case where root is None
+- The root is preorder.pop(0)
+- The index of that in inorder will determine the left and right subtrees
+  - root.left = inorder[:root_index] is left subtree
+  - root.right = inorder[root_index + 1:] is right subtree
+- Recursively solve for left and right
+- Need to do it in this order

+- Can convert preorder into a deque for cheaper popleft operations
+- Can convert inorder into a map
+  - Number: index using enumerate
+  - But will need to recursively call using l and r indexes
+    - Checking for boundary where ind = l and ind = r (the boundaries cross over)
+    - Reducing r to root_ind - 1 or Increasing l to root_ind + 1 in each recursive call